 God of Creation, we pray for strength and wisdom to be good stewards.
 Forgive us for the ways in which we contribute to the world’s disfigurement and destruction of your Creation.
 Lord in your mercy All: Hear our prayer

-God of providence;, transform us, that we may place the welfare of the earth and your people before our fleeting desires.
+God of providence; transform us, that we may place the welfare of the earth and your people before our fleeting desires.
 Grant us divine wisdom and embolden us to replace systems of destruction and wasteful consumption with systems of justice and sustainability.
 Lord in your mercy All: Hear our prayer.

 Leader: May your blessing act in us, O Lord, and transform us with your renewing power, so that we might be wholly disposed to heed the cry of the poor and the earth and give ourselves wholeheartedly to their care and protection.
 Amen.